Find Affordable College Courses

 Top 10 Best Linguistics & Comparative Literature Doctor's Degree Schools

-On top of its placing in our value ranking, UD also did well on our Best Linguistics & Literature Doctor’s Degree Schools list.
-It’s in the top 20% of all schools reviewed in this analysis.
+UD also claimed a spot on our Best Linguistics & Literature Doctor’s Degree Schools list.
+It’s in the top 20% of all schools in this category.

 In addition to its great value ranking, UT Austin is in the top 10% of all schools on our Best Linguistics & Literature Doctor’s Degree Schools list.

-The average tuition and fees for an out-of-state graduate students at UCLA are $28,138 a year.
+Out-of-state tuition fees for graduate students at UCLA are $28,138 per year.

 UCLA excels when it comes to quality.
 It’s ranked in the top 15% of all schools on our Best Linguistics & Literature Doctor’s Degree Schools list.